 Given the introductory purpose of the optional first year supplemental practicum, we encourage students to obtain entry-level patient contact volunteering in some aspect of the mental-health system for approximately five hours per week, with a goal of at least 60 hours total.
 First year supplemental practicum placements often involve volunteering for research studies in the Stanford University Department of Psychiatry or at community mental health clinics that have crisis hotlines or that provide outreach services to disadvantaged populations.

 Adequate supervision is required in such settings and if available, it is optimal to obtain supervision by a licensed psychologist or psychiatrist.
 First year supplemental practicum placements may begin anytime during the student's first year of graduate training.

 By the second year, practicum experiences involve direct contact with clinical populations.
-The expectations during the second, third, and fourth years are for students to have increased responsibilities and participation within a variety of clinical practices and with a variety of patient populations.
+The expectations during the second, third, and fourth years are for students to have increased responsibilities and participation within a variety of clinical settings and with a variety of patient populations.
 Clinical experiences may include individual, group, family and/or couples psychotherapy and assessment.
-A minimum of one hour weekly of individual supervision by a licensed professional is required.
-An additional hour of weekly supervision by a licensed psychologist is required.
-The hour with a psychologist may take place in group or case consultation format.
+A minimum of two hours of weekly supervision is required.
+At least one hour must be provided by a licensed clinical psychologist.

 In the second year, students are expected to spend a minimum of fifteen (15) hours per week in practicum activities.
-Third and fourth year students are required to spend approximately twenty (20) hours per week in practicum activities.
+Third and fourth year students are required to spend approximately twenty (20) to twenty-four (24) hours per week in practicum activities.
 Students are required to track their hours beginning with their first clinical practica experience.
-During each quarterly evaluation period, students submit a practicum hours tracking form signed by their practicum supervisor stating the dates at the site and total hours completed for that time period
+During each quarterly evaluation period, students submit a practicum hours tracking form signed by their practicum supervisor stating the dates at the site and total hours completed for that time period.